 Seventy-five percent of the difference between 1) the level of Other Revenue for the twelve-month period from July 1 of the prior year through June 30 of the current year less revenue related taxes and 2) the level of Other Revenue credited to the total cost of service in GUD Docket No. 10580 less revenue related taxes shall be allocated to the Rate CGS class and the Rate PT class in the same proportion as the Other Revenue was allocated to each class in GUD Docket No. 10580, as determined from the dollar amounts for Other Revenue Credit on Schedule J to the Final Order in GUD No. 10580, Columns (d) and (e), Line 6 for each class, respectively, as compared to the Total System Other Revenue Credit on Schedule J, Column (c), Line 6.
-Any difference between the amount authorized to be collected from each class under this Rider during the twelve-month period beginning on the second prior November 1 will be added to or subtracted from each class, and that result shall be divided by 12 to calculate a monthly amount.
+Any difference between the amount authorized to be collected from each class effective the second prior November 1 under this Rider and the amount collected from each class under this Rider during the twelve-month period beginning on the second prior November 1 will be added to or subtracted from each class' respective allocated portion of the difference in Other Revenue.
+The adjusted allocated portion of the difference in Other Revenue for each class shall be divided by the then current MDQ for such class, and that result shall be divided by 12 to calculate a monthly amount.
 The resulting amount shall be added to or subtracted from the capacity charge for each class.